dev-academy-programme/plug-resources/segments/plug/initial_state.md

 ## What does this mean?

-An iniital state for your plugin means that there are set values, described by your [Models](models.md).
+An initial state for your plugin means that there are set values, described by your [Models](models.md).
 This initial state will be the state that your plugin will hold in each node upon starting.

 If you are building a plugin that stores user balances, you may want some initial users to exist within the node, and those users can have set initial balances.

 Initial States are useful for testing locally, but your project may also require that a state exists to begin with.

-## How do I set an Iniital State?
+## How do I set an Initial State?

 The initial state is described in your main `config.yaml` file.